dyne/dynebolic-upstream/dyneIV/README.md

 make system
 ```

-Thanks for your patience!
-Once you arrived here, you will not need to repeat the steps above anymore.

-Your SDK is ready for development and test cycles.
+Build the default modules; each step will take a while...
+- KDE: `make modules MOD=kde`
+- media apps: `make modules MOD=multimedia`
+- games: `make modules MOD=games`

 Create the live bootable ISO (filename `dynebolic.iso`):
 ```
 make iso
 ```

+Now you are ready for development and test cycles.

-Run the ISO in Qemu
+Run the ISO in Qemu spice
 ```
-make qemu
+make qemu-spice
 ```
+Connect to qemu-spice using a spice enabled remote desktop client.

+## Development inside dynebolic

 While inside the emulator, hack around and export any changes made:
 ```